anagiordano/ibm-artifacts/kafka/README.md

 CMD ["supervisord", "-n"]
 ```

-For your convenience, the modified Dockerfile and scripts are available on this [GitHub repository](https://github.com/anagiordano/ibm-artifacts).
+For your convenience, the modified DockerFile and scripts are available on this [GitHub repository](https://github.com/anagiordano/ibm-artifacts).
 You can run the following commands to create and run the container locally.

-1. download git repo with Dockerfile and scripts
+1. download git repo with DockerFile and scripts

 ```
 mkdir /tmp/monitor
 git clone https://github.com/anagiordano/ibm-artifacts.git /tmp/monitor/.
 ```

-2. Build image from Dockerfile
+2. Build image from DockerFile

 ```
 docker build --tag kafka_i /tmp/monitor/kafka/.